-With respect to the managing director, the website must provide the following information, as applicable and to the extent they are not indicated in the approved remuneration policy:
+With respect to the managing director, the website must provide the following information as applicable and to the extent they are not indicated in the approved remuneration policy:

-- ☐ Amount of the managing director's fixed salary - ☐ Description of long- and short-term remuneration systems, including: - the criteria used as the basis for remuneration and any maximum amounts defined for fees - earning and restriction periods included in the remuneration - ☐ Other main terms of the managing director's service contract - description of any supplementary pension arrangements, retirement age, and grounds for determining the pension as well as information on whether the pension agreement is contribution or benefit based - principles applied to the ownership of the company's shares - terms relating to the termination of the employment relationship, such as information on notice periods and the determination of severance packages
+- amount of the managing director's fixed salary - description of long- and short-term remuneration systems, including: - o the criteria used as the basis for remuneration and any maximum amounts defined for fees - o earning and restriction periods included in remuneration - other main terms of the managing director's service contract - o description of any supplementary pension arrangements, retirement age, and grounds for determining the pension as well as information on whether the pension agreement is contribution or benefit based. - o principles applied to the ownership of the company's shares - o terms relating to the termination of the employment relationship, such as information on notice periods and the determination of severance packages

-If changes in the managing director's aforementioned terms take place during the financial year or the managing director changes, the company must update the changes to the aforementioned information on its website.
+If changes in the managing director's aforementioned terms take place during the financial period or the managing director changes, the company must update the changes to the aforementioned information on its website.